-Luca Poxon (he/they) is a college student originally from Oakland, California.
+Luca Poxon (he/they) is a recent graduate of Swarthmore College, originally from Oakland, California.
 Luca first joined PCM as an intern in the summer of 2019, and he is thrilled and honored to continue working with such a brilliant team.
 Currently researching an undergraduate thesis on raciolinguistics, Luca is fascinated by the intersections of language, race, and power, and envisions education and youth-centered activism as spaces for social transformation.
 In addition to being a core member of PCM, Luca is a writing tutor, linguistics teaching assistant, and coordinator of a series on Talking with Kids About Identity.
 He can often be found listening to music, getting muddy in the woods, and borrowing other people’s dogs for walks.

-Sam Gerlach (he/him) is a recent graduate of New York University’s Gallatin School of Individualized Study, focusing on ‘The Rhythms of Freedom.’
-He’s been avidly involved with PCM since its creation, realizing its importance to both his community and his people.
+Sam Gerlach (he/him) is the Innovation Teacher at the Benchmark School.
+A recent graduate of New York University, he will soon be opening a recording studio in Philadelphia.
+Sam has been avidly involved with PCM since its creation, realizing its importance to both his community and his people.
 Throughout both high school and college, he held multiple leadership positions ranging from diversity liaison, a student senator, and Vice President of Gallatin’s Student Council.
 His life to this point has been focused on bettering the lives of future generations, breaking generational trauma cycles and making sure that other Black males get involved in more activism and social justice education work in the city of Philadelphia.
 He prides himself in knowing that leading by example is the easiest way to empower.